sturple/wordpress-find-a-distributor/README.md

-# Wordpress plugin Find a Distributor
+# Wordpress Plugin: Find a Distributor